-In the rural communities surrounding San Miguel, open defecation is widely practiced simply because there are no alternatives.
-Merely building toilets is not necessarily the answer to the problems caused by open defecation as, more often than not, the facilities fall into disuse and disrepair.
-This is an issue that Rotarians have faced in worldwide as they have tried to address the lack of sanitation.
-The Rotary Club of San Miguel de Allende along with its partner, CEDESA, has been addressing issues related to the lack of safe drinking water for nine years.
-They have managed the investment of more than US$650,000 to provide education, training and building materials to rural dwellers that want to self-construct rainwater harvesting systems in their homes.
-1,100 cisterns have been built collecting 13,200,000 liters of rain annually.
-Beneficiaries are encouraged to remain active in the grassroots campesino organization called COCIRA under the CEDESA’s guidance.. |
+In the rural communities surrounding San Miguel, open defecation is widely practiced.
+Simply building toilets is not necessarily the answer, as neglected facilities quickly fall into disuse and disrepair.
+This is an issue that Rotarians have faced worldwide in trying to address the lack of sanitation.
+The Rotary Club of San Miguel de Allende-Midday along with its partner, CEDESA, has been addressing issues related to the lack of safe drinking water for many years.
+We have managed the investment of more than $650,000US to provide education, training, and building materials to rural communities interested in constructing rainwater harvesting cisterns for their homes.
+1,500 cisterns have been built collecting 18,000,000 liters of rain annually.
+Beneficiaries are encouraged to remain active in the grassroots campesino organization called COCIRA under CEDESA’s guidance. |

-July 2022 Dedication Celebration |
+Dedication Celebration |

-The Rotary Club of San Miguel de Allende - Midday
+Rotary Club of San Miguel de Allende-Midday

 Club 70057 - Rotary District 4140